 The farmer confines all the pigs within a building and does not allow them to move out.
 He raises the pigs inside the sties on either concrete or sawdust.

-The farmer provides feed, water and veterinary services, routinely, in adequate quantity.
+The farmer provides feed, water and veterinary services, routinely, in adequate measure.
 The system saves labour, provides the condition for management standards and easy control of internal parasites.
 There is also protection from inclement weather, predators and thieves.

 The feeding efficiency is high, thus, the growth rate is also very high.

 The advantages of this model are;

-- The farmer could have 24/7 access to the pigs for feeding, animal health and to monitor their growth rate.
+- The farmer could have 24/7 access to the pigs for feeding, animal health and to check their growth rate.